skramm/homog2d/manual.md

 All the code is in the namespace `homog2d`, so either add `using namespace homog2d`, either use it as a prefix on each type.

+This library provides several data types: lines, points, segments, and homography matrices, that can be used to transform (planar transformation) one of the basic types.
-This library provides 3 data types: `Line2d`, `Point2d` and  `Homogr`, this latter one implementing a planar (2D) transformation, implemented as a 3x3 matrix.
+It is implemented as a homogeneous 3x3 matrix.

 ## 2 - Lines and points
 <a name="basic"></a>